A New Destination Among DC Landmarks

 Right across the Washington Channel—and reachable via The Wharf boat shuttle or a quick trip across the bridge—lies East Potomac Park.
 This man-made island has a surprising amount of amenities, from a public golf course, driving range, and miniature golf course to a public swimming pool, tennis courts, and several athletic fields.
 It is also a popular destination for fishermen, cyclists, walkers, inline skaters, and runners.

-Besides the Smithsonian museums on the National Mall, visitors to Wharf are also within close reach of the Holocaust Museum and, coming in fall 2017, the Bible Museum.
-The International Spy Museum will move to its new building on 10th Street SW in 2018.
+Besides the Smithsonian museums on the National Mall, visitors to Wharf are also within close reach of the Holocaust Museum and the Bible Museum.
+The International Spy Museum will move to its new building on 10th Street SW in 2019.

 Nationals Park & Navy Yard

 Just a few blocks east of The Wharf, baseball fans can cheer on their team at the Nationals Park—or root for their favorite president in the traditional Presidents Race during the fourth inning.
 The surrounding Navy Yard neighborhood invites visitors to explore the historic naval facility that is its namesake, as well as a park with views of the Anacostia River and a variety of shops and restaurants.